 The first genome sequence of the SARS 2 Virus was reported in the journal Nature in early February of 2020 from samples obtained by bronchoalveolar lavage fluid from a 41-year-old man hospitalized in late December of 2019 in the Central Hospital of Wuhan, China.
 Within the DNA sequences obtained from the sample investigators found a novel viral genome with similarities to two Betacoronaviruses – a coronavirus associated with humans (SARS-CoV Tor2) and a coronavirus associated with bats (bat SL-CoVZC45).
 The SARS CoV2 genome encodes several genes necessary for the viral life cycle.
 These include viral proteases critical for cell entry, an RNA-dependent RNA polymerase (RdRP), several structural proteins, including spike protein (S), membrane protein (M), envelope small membrane protein (E) and nucleocapsid protein (N).

 As the virus has grown into a pandemic infection, the rise of mutated viral variants has occurred within certain geographical locations.
 Using genome sequencing from isolated viral RNA, it is possible to detect and quantify circulating viral lineages (including novel, potentially more transmissible and/or pathogenic) in the human population.
 This has important implication regarding the surveillance of potentially more infectious and dangerous viral variants and the ability to proactively implement specific public health measures to help control variant spread.

 “The ICBR has been phenomenal in developing a real time sequencing and bioinformatic pipeline for SARS-CoV-2 genomic tracking.
-In less than one month we were able to successfully genotype more than 2,000 samples, an amazing accomplishment thanks to the extraordinary professionalism of the ICBR genomic and bioinformatic groups”
+In less than one month we were able to successfully genotyping more than 2,000 samples, an amazing accomplishment thanks to the extraordinary professionalism of the ICBR genomic and bioinformatic groups”

 –Dr. Marco Salemi